MSc Clinical Exercise Physiology

-- Course developed by world-leading academics in our pioneering School of Sport and Exercise Sciences
+- Choose this course developed by world-leading academics in our pioneering School of Sport and Exercise Sciences

 - Benefit from a small class size - student numbers are capped at 20 for this highly competitive course to give you dedicated access to staff and facilities

-- Access state-of-the-art laboratories in our award-winning Tom Reilly Building
+- Use state-of-the-art laboratories in our award-winning Tom Reilly Building

 - Enjoy a combination of invaluable practical experience (including a substantial clinical placement) and theoretical learning